The Sopranos season 3

 The third season of the American crime drama series The Sopranos began airing on HBO with a two-hour premiere on March 4, 2001, before concluding on May 20, 2001, and consisted of thirteen episodes.
-The third season was released on DVD in region 1 on August 27, 2002.
+The third season was released on VHS and DVD in region 1 on August 27, 2002.

 The story of season three focuses on the relationship between Tony and his children — Meadow, as she begins her first year at Columbia University, and Anthony Jr., who is having behavioral troubles in high school.
 Tony's relationship with his aging mother, Livia, is brought to a head.
 Uncle Junior, released from prison, now deals with health issues.
 Dr. Melfi experiences a horrifying personal trauma, but begins to make real progress in discovering the root causes of Tony's panic attacks.
-Also featured heavily are Christopher's rise in the mob when he becomes a made man, Jackie Aprile, Jr. joining the crime family and Tony's extramarital affair with another one of Dr. Melfi's patients, Gloria.
+Also featured heavily are Christopher's rise in the mob when he becomes a made man, Jackie Aprile Jr. joining the crime family and Tony's extramarital affair with another one of Dr. Melfi's patients, Gloria.